kbss-cvut/kbss-website/_posts/2025-11-11-investigating-ai-productivity:-insights-from-the-early-2025-open-source-developer-study--open-mic-announcement.markdown

 categories: [Open Mic Announcement, Open Mic]
 ---

-The Open mic session starts on Tuesday, 14 October 2025, at 10:30 via [this link](https://meet.jit.si/open-mic-kbss).
+The Open mic session starts on Friday, 14 November 2025, at 10:30 via [this link](https://meet.jit.si/open-mic-kbss).
 [Miroslav Blaško](https://kbss.felk.cvut.cz/web/team#miroslav-blaško) is going to talk about the findings from the METR study “Measuring the Impact of Early-2025 AI on Experienced Open-Source Developer Productivity” (July 2025), which should be followed by a discussion on the implications for software engineering.

 ##### Abstract